Benzxje/Maven-Sales-Challenge/README.md

 ### 3. Sales by Region

-This page provides geographic and segment-based insights, helping managers understand where revenue is coming from and which markets or sectors are driving performance.
+This dashboard provides geographic and segment-based insights, helping managers understand where revenue is coming from and which markets or sectors are driving performance.

 It allows users to: